blokadaorg/blokada/docs/issue_template.md

 <!--
-Thanks for reporting issues back Blokada!
+Thanks for reporting issues back to Blokada!
 Please follow few simple rules:

 - Read answers to common questions at http://go.blokada.org/faq
 - Use search to check if your issue has not been reported already